Microsoft 3D Viewer: Functions

 3D Viewer can post a file to the Remix 3D website, open it in Paint 3D, or send it to the Print 3D app (formerly 3D Builder) for 3D printing.
 When in Mixed Reality mode, the 3D Viewer can also capture photos and videos of the scene that has your 3D model augmented into it.

 Availability

-3D Viewer is no longer included with the operating system as of Windows 11, but can still be downloaded from the Microsoft Store.
+3D Viewer is no longer included with the operating system as of Windows 11, could still be downloaded from the Microsoft Store until July 1, 2026.